 Some children who need help at Stage 2 or Stage 3 have to be recorded on the school's Special Education Needs Register.
 This is a positive action taken to make sure that your child has good support in order to succeed.
 We have to let you know if we put your child onto the SEN register.

 In the links below you will find a blank provision map used through the school to show the different types of provision that we provide.

 We also have a Vulnerable Pupils register for children who have moved off of the Special Needs register which allows us to track how these children are progressing.
 This register also helps track children who teachers have concerns about but who do not met the SEN criteria.

-If you would like to speak to Mrs L. Freeman, our Special Education Needs Co-ordinator please make an appointment to see her at the office or call 01732 843667 or email her using the form below.
+If you would like to speak to Mrs L. Freeman, our Special Education Needs Co-ordinator please make an appointment to see her at the office, call 01732 843667 or email her using the form below.